OpenClaw · part 11

 Default model available: openai-codex/gpt-5.4 (use --set-default to apply)

-The config is written and the gateway detects the change via file watcher (config change detected; evaluating reload).
-But GPT-5.4 will not appear in openclaw models list yet.
+The config is saved and the gateway detects the change via file watcher (config change detected; evaluating reload).
+But GPT-5.4 won't appear in openclaw models list yet.

 Setting the Default Model